2ND PILLAR: PHYSICAL WELL BEING

 Physical health is a core element of overall well-being.
 Physical health impacts our minds, our emotions, our attitudes, and our beliefs about ourselves.
 When we feel great physically, it’s much easier to have an optimistic outlook on life.
 When we feel energetic, we feel more resourceful and creative in our ability to problem-solve and create change in our lives.
 It’s easy to connect how we treat and care for our bodies to our quality of life.
 The way we eat, sleep and move, all play a vital part in short and long-term success.

 Physical fitness supports successful living in every area of life.
-We have gone to great lengths to ensure every student at Forte Strong has access to the knowledge and the expertise of a personal trainer.
+We have gone to great lengths to ensure every student at Forte Strong has access to the knowledge and expertise of a personal trainer.
 They are provided with access to a gym and our certified physical fitness trainers go with them to provide guidance and encouragement as they improve their physical fitness.
 Other opportunities for improving physical health are provided as well.
-Some people prefer team sports to working out, others like to hike or ride a bike.
+Some people prefer team sports to work out, others like to hike or ride a bike.
 We support students as they improve their fitness and what works for them.